dotnet/roslyn/docs/compilers/Error Log Format.md

 3. `fullDescription`: User facing full description or `Description` associated with the descriptor.
 4. `defaultConfiguration`: Default severity level for the diagnostics reported for the descriptor, such as `error`, `warning`, `note`, etc.
 5. `helpUri`: Help uri for help information associated with the descriptor.
-6. `properties`: One or more custom properties associated with the diagnostic.
+6. `properties`: One or more custom properties associated with the descriptor.
 It includes the following:
   1. `category`: `Category` associated with the descriptor, such as, `Design`, `Performance`, `Security`, etc.
   2. `isEverSuppressed` and `suppressionKinds`: If a rule had either a source suppression or was disabled for part or whole of the compilation via options, the rule metadata contains a special flag `isEverSuppressed = true` and an array `suppressionKinds` with either or both of the below suppression kinds:
     1. `inSource` suppression kind for one or more reported diagnostic(s) that were suppressed through pragma directive, SuppressMessageAttribute or a DiagnosticSuppressor.